-Many times, as stress guy, we come across complicated and long piping layout to be modeled in CAESAR II.
-These may include parallel pump suction/discharge piping, inlet/outlet piping to/from multiple Coke Drums, outlet piping from two sides of Fired Heaters.
+Many times, as stress guys, we come across complicated and long piping layouts to be modeled in CAESAR II.
+These may include parallel pump suction/discharge piping, inlet/outlet piping to/from multiple Coke Drums, and outlet piping from two sides of Fired Heaters.

-In majority of the cases we found that these parallel paths are either absolutely similar, or mirror to each other, with respect to pipe length, fittings, valves, supports and hangers, and other details.
+In the majority of the cases, we found that these parallel paths are either absolutely similar, or mirror each other, with respect to pipe length, fittings, valves, supports and hangers, and other details.

-In case we go for modeling these parallel or similar paths separately, not only it consumes additional man-hour, there is always a chance of human error.
+In case we go for modeling these parallel or similar paths separately, not only it consumes additional man-hours, there is always a chance of human error.

 Thus, if we can identify the lines having similar or mirror geometry, we can model once, and make copies as required.

-Even in case the paths are similar but not parallel, e.g. discharge lines two groups of pumps, seating orthogonally to each other, we can re-use the portion of model with suitable rotation of duplicated path.
-Now, we will site the example of a pair of process pump suction lines.
+Even in case, the paths are similar but not parallel, e.g. discharge lines two groups of pumps, seating orthogonally to each other, we can re-use the portion of the model with suitable rotation of duplicated path.
+Now, we will cite the example of a pair of process pump suction lines.

 Now, we need to model another suction branch from Node 50, by duplicating Elements between Node 70 to Node 220.

 Now click on ‘List Input’, and select the Elements between Node 70 to Node 220.
-Then right-click, and select ‘Block Operation’ and then ‘Duplicate’.
+Then right-click, select ‘Block Operation’, and then ‘Duplicate’.

 Now, at Row 22, change the ‘To’ Node No. to 50.

-Now, the complete model with Suctions for both Pump A and Pump B are ready for analysis.
+Now, the complete model with Suctions for both Pump A and Pump B is ready for analysis.

-Note: This method would transfer all the elements and properties of first branch, except Node Names and Line Numbers, which the user need to update manually.
+Note: This method would transfer all the elements and properties of the first branch, except Node Names and Line Numbers, which the user needs to update manually.